-4. Viewing the Cluster Dashboard
+2.4.
+Viewing the Cluster Dashboard

 After you have created a cluster, select Clusters > Go to Dashboard to open the Dashboard view.
-For more information about using Ambari to monitor and manage your cluster, see Monitoring and Managing your HDP Cluster with Ambari.
+For more information about using Ambari to monitor and manage your cluster, see Viewing the Cluster Dashboard.

-5. Renaming a Cluster
+2.5.
+Renaming a Cluster